By the end of this How-To guide, you will learn the parts of a tampon, where it goes inside your body, and how to insert a tampon with an applicator.

-Before inserting a tampon, it’s important to understand how a tampon works and where it goes in your body.
+Before inserting a tampon, it’s important to understand how a tampon works and where it goes inside your body.

-- Check the tip to ensure it’s smooth, no sharp plastic parts
+- Also check the tip of the barrel to ensure it’s smooth and that there are no sharp plastic parts.

 With two fingers, hold onto the grip.
 I like to use my middle finger and thumb and then place my index finger on the plunger.

-There is no wrong angle to put it in.
-If you got it in, then you have it in correctly :)!
+If you got it in, then you have it in correctly.
+Good job!

 I like to hold the grip using my middle finger and thumb so that I can use my index finger for this step.

 - When you’re sliding in the barrel, twist the applicator at the same time.
-It will help the barrel glide inside you.
+The twisting motion will help the barrel glide right in!

-- It may take a couple tries to get it in right the first time and this is completely okay.
+- It may take a couple tries to get it in the first time and that’s totally okay.
 Take a break and try again in a couple hours.